Arvind-AI-7/MarketMaven/README.md

    $ python .\src\main.py

    Note: If the models are not present in (.\src\MarketMaven\pt_h5_pkl\) directory,
-         or if you want to retrain the model for some other stock, or the current models has become outdated and giving wrong predictions for the AAPL stock, you can retrain the model by doing some modifications in the "main.py" file, by setting the "tt_switch" variable to 0.
+         or if you want to retrain the model for some other stock (In this case modify the "company_name" variable with the respective ticker symbol in "main.py"), or the current models has become outdated and giving wrong predictions for the AAPL stock, you can retrain the model by doing some modifications in the "main.py" file, by setting the "tt_switch" variable to 0.
          (0 for training the model and 1 for testing the model).
 Also, you